The sparse parity matrix: Introduction

 One of the two forces resembles the emergence of the 2-core in random $k$-XORSAT.
 Indeed, we could run the process of peeling variables appearing in at most one equation of the linear system $\vA x=\vy$ as well.
 The size of the $2$-core and the total number of coordinates that would freeze if the entire 2-core were to freeze can be calculated.
 Specifically, let

 and let $\alpha^*=\alpha^*(d)$ be its {\em largest} fixed point.
 According to the ``2-core heuristic'', the number of frozen coordinates $x_i$ comes to about $\alpha^*n$.
-A proof that \whp\ precisely this many variables freeze (or actually a more general statement) has been posed as an exercise~\cite{MM}.
+A proof that \whp\ precisely this many variables freeze (or actually a more general statement) has been posed as an exercise~\cite{MM}, perhaps based on the fact that the dimension of the kernel projected onto only the variables of the $2$-core is very small, so intuitively one might imagine that very few of these variables are unfrozen.
 But as we shall see momentarily, this conclusion is erroneous.

 For on the other hand we could trace the number of variables that freeze because of unary equations.
 Indeed, because the number of ones in a row of $\vA$ has distribution $\Po(d)$, about $d\eul^{-d}n$ equations contain just one variable.
 Naturally, each such variable freezes.
 Substituting these frozen values into the other equations likely produces more equations of degree one, etc. Interestingly enough, the number of frozen variables that this ``unary equations heuristic'' predicts equals $\alpha_*n$, with $\alpha_*$ the {\em least} fixed point of $\phi_d$.
 While for $d<\eul$ there is a unique fixed point and thus $\alpha_*=\alpha^*$, for $d>\eul$ the two fixed points $\alpha_*,\alpha^*$ are distinct.
 Indeed, apart from $\alpha_*,\alpha^*$, which are stable fixed points, there occurs a third unstable fixed point $\alpha_*<\malpha<\alpha^*$; see Figure~\ref{Fig_alpha}.